brianmadden/krawler/README.md

 About
 =====

-Krawler is a web crawler written in Kotlin.
+Krawler is a web crawling framework written in Kotlin.
 It is heavily inspired by the crawler4j (https://github.com/yasserg/crawler4j) by Yasser Ganjisaffar.
 Krawler is maintained by Brian A. Madden in conjunction with [TheLandscape](http://www.thelandscape.io), and was created to meet the specific needs of TheLandscape while also honing our Kotlin skills.